ajdavis/emptysquare-hugo/emptysquare/content/1pipe.md

 # 1Pipe protocol by example

 I'll describe the 1Pipe protocol with a scenario.
-This is <u>like</u> a scenario in the paper, but I added one node and I'm inventing some details.
+This is **like** a scenario in the paper, but I added one node and I'm inventing some details.
 I found this helpful for understanding.
 Let's say there's an email system with 4 nodes:

 * An SMTP server that receives emails.
 * A storage node; it receives emails from the SMTP server.
 * A switch; it forwards messages from the SMTP server to the UI server.
 * A UI server that presents a website like GMail.

 (This is all my invention, not the authors'.)
 An email arrives, the SMTP server stores it in the storage node.
-It <u>concurrently</u> sends a notification, via the switch, to the UI server.
+It **concurrently** sends a notification, via the switch, to the UI server.
 The UI server requests the email contents from the storage node, and when it receives the contents, it updates the UI:

 ![](1pipe-by-example.gif)

-In the animation above, the UI server requests the email contents <u>after</u> they've been stored on the storage node, which is fine.
-The danger is the UI server might request the contents <u>before</u> the storage node receives them, which would violate causality.
+In the animation above, the UI server requests the email contents **after** they've been stored on the storage node, which is fine.
+The danger is the UI server might request the contents **before** the storage node receives them, which would violate causality.
 Let's see how 1Pipe ensures causal consistency in that scenario.

 First, an email arrives at the SMTP server.
 The SMTP server sends an "email contents" message to the storage node, then a "notification" message to the switch.
 In the 1Pipe protocol, all messages include a timestamp and a "barrier" value; initially these are set to the originating server's clock.
 So the email contents message has timestamp and barrier 1, and the notification has timestamp and barrier 2.
 Warning: the first message is delayed!

 ![](scenario.046.png)

 The switch receives the notification with timestamp and barrier 2.
 Here's where 1Pipe gets interesting: the switch remembers the last "barrier" value it got on each network link.
-All nodes promise to send messages with <u>increasing</u> barriers, so the switch knows the SMTP server's messages will have barriers greater than 2 from now on.
+All nodes promise to send messages with **increasing** barriers, so the switch knows the SMTP server's messages will have barriers greater than 2 from now on.
 The switch wants to tell the UI server what barriers to expect from the switch.
 Can the switch promise to send barriers over 2?
 No, because it might still receive lower-barrier messages on its other inbound link.
 Thus outgoing messages from the switch have barrier value 0: that's all the switch can promise.
-In general, a node's overall barrier is the <u>minimum</u> of its barriers on each inbound link.
+In general, a node's overall barrier is the **minimum** of its barriers on each inbound link.
 (We'll see in a moment how 1Pipe uses barriers to enforce causal consistency.)

 ![](scenario.048.png)